HomeAnswersMedical Conditiondiabetes

 Answered By

-Hello, Welcome to icliniq.com.
-I have read your query and can understand your concern.
+Hi, Welcome to icliniq.com.
+I read your query and can understand your concern.
+Diabetes is caused by a combination of several factors rather than a single cause.

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.